 pretty goo penny haul today, over $1,000 retail easily between 3 ceiling fans, 55 pieces of wall tile and a massive rug

 Tylernap pulled three separate Home Depot trips in a single morning on April 29, 2026, working different SKUs as they dropped to penny pricing through the system.
-Three receipts, three categories, three penny windows, all caught.
+He came home with three separate receipts.

 The full cart staged at the storage unit.
 Rug, 3 ceiling fans, tile, and air vents.